nutmegdevelopment/nutcracker/README.md

 Nutcracker is a simple and secure credential management system, designed for use in rapidly changing environments where other solutions man not be appropriate.

-It has a simple JSON api, and requires no configuration other than environment variables, as it's designed to be run in a container.
+It has a simple JSON API, and requires no configuration other than environment variables, as it's designed to be run in a container.

 ## API documentation